pedrojunqueira/airflow-openshift/README.md

 # Airflow-Openshift

-## Airflow Deployment configuration in OpenShift with Local Executor and Postgresql backend for the matadata database
+## Airflow Deployment configuration in OpenShift with Local Executor and Postgresql backend for the metadata database